emaalouf/SpeedCompare/MIGRATION_README.md

 The tool expects a `course_urls` table with these columns:
 - `id` - Primary key
-- `image_url` - Main course image URL
+- `image_url` - Main course image URL (will be updated with Cloudflare URL)
+- `image_url_backup` - Backup for original main image URL
-- `image_url_ar` - Arabic course image URL
+- `image_url_ar` - Arabic course image URL (will be updated with Cloudflare URL)
+- `image_url_ar_backup` - Backup for original Arabic image URL
-- `preview_thumbnail_url` - Video thumbnail URL
+- `preview_thumbnail_url` - Video thumbnail URL (will be updated with Cloudflare URL)
+- `preview_thumbnail_url_backup` - Backup for original thumbnail URL

+The migration will:
+1. Move original URLs to backup fields
-Only these three fields will be updated with new Cloudflare URLs.
+2. Update main fields with new Cloudflare URLs

 ## Troubleshooting